-SEM top-view images of Fe films, deposited on the unmasked silver area, and of the masked area after polymer removal (Fig. 3), show films with an island growth morphology with a clear border line between masked- and unmasked regions.
-Iron films deposited on the unmasked silver area has a similar island morphology as iron films deposited on blanket Ag/Si substrates (Fig. 3d), whereas the area under the mask has similar island morphology to Ag/Si base substrates (not shown).
+SEM top-view images of Fe films, deposited on the unmasked silver area, and of the masked area after polymer removal (Fig. 3), show films with an island growth morphology with a clear border line between masked and unmasked regions.
+The differences in surface morphology of the Ag film, and the iron films, (Fig. 3a versus Fig. 3b and 3c) is due to the washing procedures used to remove the polymers, where cotton swabs and chlorobenzene were used.
+This effect can be seen when PMMA and PS are used, Fig. 3b and 3c, respectively.

 FIG. 3.
-SEM top-view images of Fe films deposited on unmasked (top) and masked (bottom) Ag substrates with (a) PDMS, (b) PMMA and (c) PS polymers, after polymer removal. (d) shows Fe films deposited on banket Ag/Si substrate.
+SEM top-view images of Fe films deposited on unmasked and masked Ag substrates with (a) PDMS, (b) PMMA and (c) PS polymers, after polymer removal.

-Similar results are obtained when using Kapton tape (Fig 4a) and Scotch tape (Fig 4b).
-From SEM it was noted that the lack of adhesive material between the silver surface and parafilm rendered a diffused/smeared-out boarder line between the areas with and without film and extends $50{\text -}100~\mu m$ under the mask.
+Similar results are obtained when using Kapton tape (Fig. 4a) and Scotch tape (Fig. 4b).
+From SEM it was noted that the lack of adhesive material between the silver surface and parafilm rendered a diffused/smeared-out boarder line between the areas with and without film and extends $50-100 \mu m$ under the mask.
 The same observation was made on samples where office paper was used, which also had no adhesive material to the silver surface.
 This indicates that the CVD process with plasma electrons as reducing agent is not a line-of-sight deposition technique.

 FIG. 4.
-SEM top-view images of Fe films deposited on unmasked (top) and masked (bottom) Ag substrates with (a) Kapton tape and (b) Scotch tape.
+SEM top-view images of Fe films deposited on unmasked and masked Ag substrates with (a) Kapton tape and (b) Scotch tape, after mask removal.